 Up to June 30, 2004, when Cyclacel was acquired by Cyclacel Group Limited (now Cyclacel Group plc) in an exchange of shares, Cyclacel paid fees to shareholders for the services and expenses of their directors appointed to the Company.
 From July 1, 2004 these services were provided to Cyclacel Group plc and the fees were payable by Cyclacel Group plc.
-Since July 1, 2004 all of these fees have been allocated to the Company based on assumptions that the directors
+Since July 1, 2004 all of these fees have been allocated to the Company based on assumptions that the directors believe are reasonable under the circumstances.
+The directors believe these allocations are indicative of the costs that Cyclacel would have incurred if it had operated on a standalone basis or as an entity independent of Cyclacel Group plc.

-NINE MONTHS

-ENDED YEAR ENDED YEAR ENDED

-DECEMBER 31, DECEMBER 31, DECEMBER 31,
+NINE MONTHS ENDED DECEMBER 31, 2003 YEAR ENDED DECEMBER 31, 2004 YEAR ENDED DECEMBER 31, 2005 \$000 \$000 \$000

-2003 2004 2005

-\$000 \$000 \$000

-Merlin Venture Limited Kleinwort Benson Life Science 15 22 24

-Partnership 10

-Invesco 23 22 22